dijkstracula/pwllt/notes.md

 Python exceptions aren't exceptional, so this doesn't really apply to "real" software, but just for today let's use this rough-and-ready approximation.

+By the way, in this talk, generally, I want to give you some intuition about PL theory and notation, but I'm going to similarly be a bit fast and loose with notation so we don't get too bogged down.
+Don't @ me.

 # Lists

 Here's a super-simple definition of a Lisp-style linked list: we say a list